Understanding Guitar Modes

 | G | Minor 7th | A(6) | ♭7 |

-If we write the degrees of the major scale in a circle:- Ionian (mode 1)
+First, write the scale degrees of the major scale in order:

 Starts on the 1st scale degree